Daksh2060/multithreaded-chat-networking-c/README.md

 - **Multithreaded Architecture:** The application employs kernel level p-threads to handle concurrent tasks efficiently.
 Each thread is dedicated to specific responsibilities, such as keyboard input handling, UDP message exchange, and real-time message display.

-- **Efficient Networking with UDP:** UDP is utilized to ensure efficient and low-latency communication between peers.
-This choice of protocol is particularly suitable for real-time applications, providing a streamlined and responsive chat experience.
+- **Efficient Networking with UDP:** UDP is utilized to ensure efficient and low-latency communication between peers which is ideal suitable for real-time applications.

-- **Threaded Keyboard Input Handling:** The application efficiently manages keyboard input using threads, allowing users to interact with the chat system seamlessly.
-This design ensures that input processing does not hinder other aspects of the application.
+- **Threaded Keyboard Input Handling:** The application manages keyboard input using threads, allowing users to interact with the chat system while receiving messages.
+This design ensures that message processing does not interupt other aspects of the application.

-- **Real-time Message Display:** Messages are displayed in real-time, providing users with an immersive chat experience.
+- **Real-time Message Display:** Messages are displayed in real-time, providing a realistic chat experience.
 The multithreaded design allows for simultaneous message sending and receiving, making the conversation flow smoothly.

 ## Why UDP?